 My research probes the most fundamental aspects of the nature of matter and energy.
 In particular, I am engaged in the study of neutrino flavour oscillation, which is the first discovery that lies outside the current predictions of the standard model of particle physics.
-I work on accelerator neutrino experiments, currently leading the T2K experiment in Japan as International Co-Spokesperson.
+I work on accelerator neutrino experiments, currently the future DUNE experiment in the USA as well as the T2K experiment in Japan.

 I am a proud member of the T2K collaboration, which is the world's leading neutrino oscillation experiment.
-I currently serve as International Co-Spokesperson, which means I am one of the scientific leaders of the collaboration of 500 physicists.
+In 2015–19, I served as International Co-Spokesperson, which means I was one of the scientific leaders of the collaboration of 500 scientists.
 We send a beam of muon neutrinos from the J-PARC facility in Tokai across the main island of Japan to the Super-Kamiokande detector deep within the Kamioka mine.
 We are making the world's most precise measurements of the neutrino mass splittings and mixings first observed with atmospheric neutrinos.
 We have also recently published a stunningly large excess of electron neutrino events allowing us to measure the heretofore unobserved subdominant oscillation and its mixing angle, theta_1-3.
 These are the next steps toward the goal of searching for CP violation with neutrinos.

 - T2K public web page: http://www.t2k-experiment.org